Click to view the following:

 Conduct Rules are drawn up by either the Developer or the Trustees and must be approved with a special resolution taken by the Body Corporate.
-Thereafter the Conduct Rules must be filed at the Deeds Office.
+Thereafter the Conduct Rules must be approved by the Community Schemes Ombud Service (CSOS).
 Only then do the Rules become enforceable.

 My neighbour has not paid his levies for months and now the unit has been sold – will we have to pay a special levy to cover the cost of the unpaid levies on his unit?

 Section 15B(3) of the Act stipulates that the Registrar shall not register a transfer of a unit unless there is produced to him a certificate from the Body Corporate certifying that all monies due to the Body Corporate have been paid.

 The Trustees told me that the roof of my unit only protects me, so that means that I have the exclusive use of the roof and am responsible for maintenance thereof.
 Is this true?